How to buy ANZ (ANZ) shares in Australia

 Over the last 12 months, ANZ's shares have ranged in value from as little as $20.836 up to $28.52.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while ANZ's is 0.9303.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while ANZ's is 0.774.
 This would suggest that ANZ's shares are less volatile than average (for this exchange).

-Australia and New Zealand Banking Group Limited provides various banking and financial products and services in Australia, New Zealand, the Asia Pacific, Europe, and the United States.
-Its Australia Retail and Commercial division offers various products and services to consumer customers through the branch network, mortgage specialists, contact centers, self-service channels, and third-party brokers, as well as financial planning services.
-It also provides asset financing for medium to large commercial customers, agribusiness customers, small business owners, high net worth individuals, and family groups.
-The company's Institutional division offers documentary trade, supply chain and commodity financing, cash management solutions, deposits, payments, and clearing services; loan syndication, loan structuring and execution, project and export finance, debt structuring and acquisition finance, and corporate advisory services, as well as loan products; and risk management services on foreign exchange, interest rates, credit, commodities, and debt capital markets.
-It serves governments, and global institutional and corporate customers.
-The company's New Zealand division provides banking and wealth management services to consumer, and private banking and small business banking customers through its Internet and app-based digital solutions, network of branches, mortgage specialists, relationship managers, and contact centers; and traditional relationship banking and financial solutions for medium to large enterprises, agricultural business segments, and government and government-related entities.
-Its Pacific division offers various products and services that include retail products, and traditional relationship banking and financial solutions.
-This division serves retail customers, small to medium-sized enterprises, institutional customers, and governments.
-Australia and New Zealand Banking Group Limited was founded in 1835 and is headquartered in Melbourne, Australia.
+ANZ Group Holdings Limited provides various banking and financial products and services to individuals and business customers in Australia and internationally.
+It offers home and personal loans, deposits, and credit cards through the branch network, home loan specialists, contact centers, self-service channels, and third-party brokers.
+The company also provides asset financing for small business owners, medium and large commercial customers, high net worth individuals, and family groups.
+In addition, it offers working capital and liquidity solutions, including documentary trade, supply chain and commodity financing, cash management solutions, deposits, payments, and clearing services; loan products, loan syndication, loan structuring and execution, project and export finance, debt structuring and acquisition finance, and corporate advisory services; and risk management services.
+Further, the company provides banking and wealth management services to consumers, and private banking and small business banking customers through its internet and app-based digital solutions, network of branches, mortgage specialists, relationship managers, and contact centers; and traditional relationship banking and financial solutions for small, medium, and large enterprises, agricultural business segments, and government and government-related entities.
+ANZ Group Holdings Limited was founded in 1835 and is based in Melbourne, Australia.

 Frequently asked questions